FAQs & Trip Ratings

 What clothes and equipment do I need?

 This will depend on which trip and the weather and conditions at the time.
 However, a good pair of comfortable hiking boots is essential plus a small backpack.
 Waterproofs, base layer, fleece, etc plus hat and gloves.
 Generally comfortable layers but do not wear jeans!
 If in doubt please email for specific advice.
 Plus if you become a member you can get discounts.

 In general the trips are for adults, although children may be allowed if accompanied by an adult or with written permission from their parents.
 There is no official upper age limit.
 On a typical trip the ages can vary from 20 to 60 and a mix of men and women.
 However, please email if any specific questions.

 Can I get a refund if I pull out?

 Only if we can find replacements to fill your place.
-In some exceptional circumstances a refund or partial refund may be possible but as a general rule the answer is no. Most costs are paid for upfront so unless we fill the place we will lose money.
+In some exceptional circumstances a refund or partial refund may be possible but as a general rule the answer is no. Most costs are paid for upfront and there is the opportunity cost so unless we fill the place we will lose money.
 I try to be as fair as possible so discounts on future trips may be offered.
+Please also be aware that Paypal do not refund the fees (only Visa & Mastercard do) so any Paypal refunds will be less their fees.
 Please email firstname.lastname@example.org if you have any specific questions.

 What if the weather or conditions are really bad?

 As stated above, safety is always first priority.
 So it is possible that routes are changed or hikes shortened but this will only be done if it is the right thing to do based on the conditions.
-Usually a few days before a trip an updated email is sent out with advice on weather and what to wear etc.
+The Lead Guide decision is always final and if anyone ignores this they can no longer be the guide's responsibility.
+Also, usually a few days before a trip, an updated email is sent out with advice on expected weather and conditions and any changes as to what to wear etc.